Things To Do In Croatia, As Written By Locals

 Did you know tunnels were built on the side of the Velebit Mountains during the 1950s as a secret place of refuge had the USSR attacked Croatia via air?
 These fantastic, mysterious bunkers have been excavated and are available for tourists to wander through, providing a unique Dalmatia experience.

-If you’re heading to Paklenica National Park, don’t miss your chance to experience the history beneath the mountain’s strong facade at the same time.
+If you’re heading to Paklenica National Park, don’t miss your chance to simultaneously experience the history beneath the mountain’s strong facade.